jueves, 4 de agosto de 1994

 Vladimir Volegov)

-they are the fugitive monsters of my reality;
+fugitive monsters of my reality;

-but, in the gloomy silence of an office,
+yet in the gloomy silence of an office,

-I closed my eyes and painted you in my mind to dream:
+I closed my eyes and painted you in my mind to dream.

-I stroked your cheeks with fear and shame
+I stroked your cheeks with fear and shame,

-but, what lies mauve and withered at your feet
+yet what lies mauve and withered at your feet

 was the last vulnerable illusion of my heart.

-The shy kisses born of the soul,
+The timid kisses born of the soul,

-I will never write a verse again.
+I will never write another verse again.